-The Mutrux Visual Resources Collection (VRC) is the primary visual teaching resource and laboratory for the Art History Program, with state-of-the-art computer and digital imaging equipment, and a collection of over 100,000 slides.
+The Mutrux Visual Resources Collection (VRC) is the primary visual teaching resource and laboratory for the Art History Program, with state-of-the-art computer and digital imaging equipment.
 Many majors in the program like to work here for an insider's perspective on the teaching of art history and the Visual Resources profession.
-The VRC is actively engaged in building a digital image library.
-The nascent digital collection used in conjunction with the University's subscription to ARTstor, an online repository of over 1,000,000 digital images, is being used daily for the teaching of art history.

 Opened in 1990, the Thomas J. Walsh Art Gallery establishes direct and active connections with students and faculty in the Art History Program.
 As a practical study laboratory and host to diverse exhibitions and lectures, the gallery is a significant and visible symbol of the importance of the visual arts at Fairfield University.

 Opened in October of 2010, the museum is housed on the lower level of historic Bellarmine Hall, and features:

 - select works from the Metropolitan Museum of Art Plaster Cast Collection at Fairfield.
 View pictures of them on display in Loyola Hall, room 14

 - an important loan of Byzantine, Medieval and Renaissance art from the Department of Medieval Art and the Cloisters Collection of the Metropolitan Museum of Art